llchrisll/ROTPDocs/docs/guides/customs.md

 Table[68].Slot[1]:AddUpgradeEnchant("µ¦1", "µ¦2", 500000)
 Table[68].Slot[1]:AddUpgradeEnchant("µ¦2", "µ¦3", 1000000)
 ```
-Note by llchrisll:
-Maybe I will dive into it some time how the EnchantList.lub is structured.
 ___
 Disclaimer
 I don't take any credit for any of the copied guides.